What does a dental hygienist do?

 Do I have to take BI233 and BI234?

 BI 233 and BI234 are courses that provide points in the application process.
 The BI233 is the final course of the three course Anatomy and Physiology series of courses.
 BI234 is Microbiology and it along with BI233 must be completed by fall term of the year you are accepted into the DH program.
 Competitive applicants have these courses along with WR123 or WR227 completed for application to the program.
 A successful admission process is built on points achieved by the applicant’s completed courses at the time the admission packet is submitted.

 I won't have all my prerequisites completed by the application deadline.
 Can I still get into the program?

-The Dental Hygiene Program has required prerequisites that need to be completed by the end of winter term of the year of application.
-Competitive applicants have all general education and science courses completed prior to application.
-Routinely students that are accepted have all required prerequisites and the three additional courses listed above when accepted in to the program.
+The Dental Hygiene Program requires all prerequisites be completed by the end of winter term of the year of application.
+It should be noted that the most competitive applicants have ALL general education and science courses, including the additional courses for entry (i.e. BI 233, BI 234 and WR 123 or WR 227), completed prior to application.

 How and when can I apply?

 The application is found on the Dental Hygiene Program website in January each year.
 Application deadlines are also provided.
 Interested applicants should begin reviewing the online application information in Fall and early Winter terms to become acquainted with application requirements.
 Careful planning will benefit the applicant, assuring that he/she has completed required coursework and application requirements.